javalin/website/pages/plugins/javalinvue.md

             └───layout.html
 ```

-Your `layout.html` file will be responsible for initializing Vue, and including all your dependencies.
+Your `layout.html` file will be responsible for initializing Vue and including all your dependencies.
 The snippet below shows all the available macros (`@macroName`):

 ```html